Atelfo/Atelfo.github.io/_posts/2019-12-10-recommended-books.md

 ---
 layout: post
-title: "My book recommendations (updated anually)"
+title: "My book recommendations (updated annually)"
 ---

 This is a list of my personal favourite books and ones that stuck with me, shaped my thinking, or were particularly memorable.
 Not necessarily the most well-written.